hamishgibbs/bubble/Readme.md

 *-root* *(--root)*: Specify the project root.
 Default: `os.getcwd()`.

-# Contributions

-Contributions are welcome.
-If you encounter problems while using this library, please [open an issue.](https://github.com/hamishgibbs/bubble/issues/new)

 # How it works

 This is a simple library with a limited scope.
 It is intended to take dependencies specified in code files and move them to a makefile to make it simple to automate the creation of research (or other) outputs.